datta-TG/PyTorch-IBMCloud/README.md

 ![Screenshot](test2.PNG)

 * A window opens to install the web terminal, click on install and wait a few minutes.
+The window will pop up at the buttom If the web terminal is already installed.

 ![Screenshot](test3.PNG)

-* Once you have installed the terminal, click on the action button again, select web terminal, and type the following command.
+* Once you have installed the terminal, click on the action button again, select web terminal, and type the following commands.
 It will show you the workspaces of your cluster.
-You can see *contour-example* is now active.
+You can see *pytorch-example* is now active.

 `$ kubectl get ns`